mdrresearch/data-factory-export-action/README.md

+# Why this Fork/Repo
+The upstream version of azure/data-factory-export-action@1.2.0 stopped working on 10/06/2024.
+The error message indicated this was an issue with the Node Version.
+A github issue for updating the Node version for this action was openned by someone else: https://github.com/Azure/data-factory-export-action/issues/6.
+Since there was no sign for when this would be resolved upstream, and this github action was essential we forked this repo and fixed the issue.

+If the above github issue has been resolved, this repo can be removed and the upstream version used instead.

 # Azure Data Factory Export Action

 GitHub Action that exports all the Azure Data Factory resources stored in your Git repository to an ARM Template using the [Azure Data Factory utilities](https://www.npmjs.com/package/@microsoft/azure-data-factory-utilities) package.